Sabarevason07/Cleaning_data_R/README.md

-# Employee Data Cleaning and Transformation Script.
+# Employee Data Cleaning and Transformation Script

 This R script is designed to clean and transform employee data from a CSV file.
 It performs various data preprocessing tasks such as handling missing values, standardizing column formats, calculating employee tenure, and categorizing experience levels.